icon icon icon icon icon icon icon

 Nepal Trip Report — Addressing the Root Causes of Human Trafficking and Bonded Labor

-A delegation of four U.S. Congressional Representatives traveled to Nepal with CARE to learn firsthand how U.S. investments are helping build communities that are more resilient against economic and environmental shocks and more empowered to assert their agency in the face of gender and caste discrimination, labor exploitation, and human trafficking.
+A delegation of four U.S. Congressional Representatives traveled to Nepal with CARE to learn firsthand how U.S. investments are helping build communities that are more resilient against economic and environmental shocks and more empowered to assert their agency in the face of caste discrimination, labor exploitation, and human trafficking.

 Read More